PRIS-CV/Mutual-Channel-Loss/README.md

 ```

 ## Other versions
-This repo provides the official code of MC-Loss.
 Other unofficial implements can be found in the following:
 - Kurumi233: This repo integrate the MC-Loss into a class.  [code](https://github.com/Kurumi233/Mutual-Channel-Loss "code")